ilrd/MovieLens_Recommender_System/README.md

 * MySQL database for storing data
 * Working with data - Pandas, SQL
 * Visualization - matplotlib
-* Modeling - keras, embedding, sklearn
+* Modeling - keras, sklearn

 ## Result
 The model makes movie recommendations to users with 0.6 mean absolute error, which is pretty good for predicting